priyansh-anand/steganographer/README.md

 (AES-128-CBC with HMAC-SHA256) before it is hidden.
 The key is derived from the password with scrypt and a random salt, so the same file and password give different output every time.

+In lsb mode the password also picks where the data goes.
+Bit pair `i` of the hidden data is written to channel `P(i)`, where `P` is a pseudo random permutation of all the channels in the image, keyed by the password (a Feistel network, see [`scatter.py`](src/steganographer/scatter.py)).
+This means small files don't leave all their changes in the first few rows, and the header that says "something is hidden here" can't be found without the password.

 Versions before 4.0 used the md5 of the password as the key.
 Images made with them can still be read, but it is a good idea to hide those files again with the current version.